 - Bae: Loosely translated as “inspiration,” Bae can be used alone or as part of a longer name.

 - Baek-Hyun: The first part of the name (Baek) means “white,” and the second part (Hyun) can mean “clever.”

-- Bitgaram: Meaning “shining river,” this name flows with vibrancy and purpose.
+- Bitgaram: Meaning “shining river,” this water name flows with vibrancy and purpose.

-- Bon-Hwa: A simply majestic name, Bon-Hwa means “glorious.”
+- Bon-Hwa: One of the more majestic Korean names for men, Bon-Hwa means “glorious.”

 - Chin-Mae: Meaning “truth,” this is a pure, sweet-sounding name.

 - Chung-Hee: A solid and powerful choice, Chung-Hee means “righteous.”

 - Dae-Hyun: This name can translate as “big show-off,” so you could have your hands full!

 - Gi: Meaning “brave,” Gi is a mighty, courageous name for a fearless little boy.